ykloos/smart-data-processing/README.md

 The Notebook shows how exactly the Data is processed and can be used to understand the method.
 As well the Processed Data is already available for downloaded, saved in the _output_ Folder.

 ## License
-Data provided from SMARD is Licensed under Creative Commons 4.0
+Data provided from SMARD is Licensed under Creative Commons Attributional 4.0 International.
+It is provided by the Bundesnetzagentur under https://www.smard.de/home/datennutzung